 6. Technical Report

 These reports are versatile in their applicability in managing projects, which makes them indispensable tools.
-The following are some of the key uses:
+These project reports are used for:

 1. Performance Tracking